 Mansour Group (MG) initially created MHCFI in 1992 to manage a license agreement with Philip Morris International (PMI) to produce and distribute PMI's brands in Egypt.
-The partnership with PMI lasted 23 years and ended in 2014.
-Later in 2014, MHCFI partnered with Imperial Tobacco, producing brands including Davidoff, Gauloises and P&S.
+The partnership with PMI ended in 2014 after 23 years of collaboration.
+MHCFI later partnered with Imperial Tobacco in 2014, producing brands including Davidoff, Gauloises and P&S.

 MHCFI was established as an autonomous company, semi-independent from Mansour Group.
-This allows MHCFI the freedom and authority to rapidly respond to new business opportunities, including the ability to establish new companies, without having to refer back to the group.
-Nevertheless, despite its quasi-independent status, MHCFI is bound by Mansour Group's corporate policies and strategies, and is committed to the fulfilment of the group's strategic goals and Key Performance Indicators (KPIs).
+This allows MHCFI the freedom and authority to rapidly respond to new business opportunities, including establishing new companies, without having to refer back to the group.
+Nevertheless, despite its quasi-independent status, MHCFI is bound by Mansour Group's corporate policies and strategies, and is committed to the fulfillment of the group's strategic goals and Key Performance Indicators (KPIs).